nzdavidv/pages/pages/ESXi-laptop-GNS3-simpler.md

 There are 3 main pieces to this.

 1. Setup the ESXi laptop
  - <a href="ESXi-laptop.md">Setting up ESXi on HP Elitebook G5 laptop</a>
+ This part is the same as the

 2. Setup the physical switches

- - As this is a very simple lab, there are 2 unmanaged switches.
+As this is a very simple lab, there are 2 unmanaged switches.
+ - switch1 has a connection to my home wifi router, a connection to the ethernet port in the ESXi laptop, and a connection to my Netgear Stora running Debian
+ - switch2 has a connection to the USB-C ethernet port attached to the ESXi laptop, and a connection to the raspberry pi

 3. GNS3 simpler - modifying the setup to use USB-C ethernet and two physical NICs rather than VLAN tagging.